phalpern/WG21-halpern/side-channels/named-parameters.md

 In this proposal, a function parameter can be

-1. Undesignated and positional (the only option in C++26)
+1. Positional and undesignated (the only option in C++26)
-2. Designated and nonpositional
+2. Nonpositional and designated
-3. Designated and positional
+3. Positional and designated

-## Designated Positional Parameters: Divergence in Co-author Opinions
+## Divergence in Co-author Opinions

 One of the co-authors of this paper, Joshua Berne, is not sure that the third combination is needed for a successful feature, while the other co-author,